mikedilger/mosaic-spec/docs/filter.md

 <T>Filter</T>s can be up to 65536 bytes long maximum, but this size may not be quite
 possible given other constraints.

-Most types of <t>filter element</t>s SHOULD only be used once, and provide for multiple values.
-Tag <t>filter element</t>s can be used multiple times, once for each type of tag.

 ## Filter Structure